MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/microsoft-365-change-guide.md

 Responsibility for managing these changes is shared between Microsoft and you as the administrator of your Microsoft 365 tenant.
 For more information, see the [Microsoft shared responsibility model](/azure/security/fundamentals/shared-responsibility).

-Now that we've outlined the types of changes that you can expect from Microsoft 365 services and client applications, including associated responsibilities, the next section explores the different release channels and the controls available for each.
+Now that we've outlined the types of changes that you can expect from Microsoft 365 services and client applications, including associated responsibilities, the next section explores the different release choices and the controls available for each.

-### Service release channels and controls
+### Service release options and controls
-#### Service release channels
+#### Service release options

-Microsoft 365 services provide two channels for receiving new product updates and features as they become available: Standard Release and Targeted Release.[[4]](#footnote-4) These release options help you to manage how your organization receives service updates.
-We provide controls for you to designate which users receive updates, based on their association to one of the release channels.
+Microsoft 365 services provide two options for receiving new product updates and features as they become available: Standard Release and Targeted Release.[[4]](#footnote-4) These release options help you to manage how your organization receives service updates.
+We provide controls for you to designate which users receive updates, based on their association to one of the release options.

 As Microsoft develops products and features, new releases are validated in various stages.
 Figure 4 depicts these stages, with each validation stage reaching a broader audience.
 Before moving to the next stage, a threshold of deployments in the prior stage must complete without any issues.